10 Things to Do to Your House Before a Graduation Party

 Bag Your Grass Clippings

 When folks are running in and out of the house, it’s crazy how much dirt is dragged in and left on your floor.
 While you might normally prefer to leave the grass clippings on the lawn, when you mow right before the party, you should probably bag the clippings.
 If you don’t, a lot of them will end up in your house.
-Check out these lawn mower reviews for machines that will bag your clippings.

 If you’ve done your best and your floor is still a mess, check out this list of cleaning products professionals use, including the best vacuum cleaner.